whalebrew/whalebrew/README.md

 ### Whalebrew images

 We maintain a set of packages which are known to follow these requirements under the `whalebrew` organization on [GitHub](https://github.com/whalebrew) and [Docker Hub](https://hub.docker.com/u/whalebrew/).
-If you want to add a package to this, open an issue.
+If you want to add a package to this, open a pull request against [whalebrew-packages](https://github.com/whalebrew/whalebrew-packages).

 ## Thanks